The Changing Pension rules

-From October 2012, new legislation has meant that every employer will need to have a pension scheme in place, automatically enrolling certain workers and making pension contributions on their behalf.
+From October 2012, new legislation meant that every employer was required to have a pension scheme in place, automatically enrolling certain workers and making pension contributions on their behalf.

 There are an array of corporate pension services on the market right now and our advisers are fully informed on the new legislation.
 The Government recommends employers seek professional advice to carefully guide them through this process, but we are more than happy to talk to employees about the scheme too.